trothr/best/RSYNC.md

 So-called "sparse" files may contain a high percentage of NULL bytes and can be stored more efficiently on many systems if that fact is known.

+## Update Mode

+Repeating the description of the `-u` option: It means "update mode".

+Say you have two copies of a hierarchy.
+You change one file in the first copy.
+You happen to modify another file in the other copy.
+If you copy from the first to the second, you'll blow away the change you made to that file in the second set.
+But if you go the other way, you'll lose the changes you made to that file in the first set.

+This is where update mode helps.
+In update mode, RSYNC will not overwrite a file on the target end which is newer than its counterpart on the source end.

+It's not as good as Git, but it helps.